TwinVoice/TwinBench/README.md

 # TwinVoice

-TwinVoice is a dialogue system evaluation framework that supports multi-dimensional assessment of conversational capabilities.
+TwinVoice is a persona simulation benchmark towards digital twins that supports multi-dimensional assessment of conversational capabilities.

 ## Project Structure